parkinsons-toolkit/app-content/pages-content/managing-symptoms/saliva.md

 </iframe>
 </div>

+---

 ## What should I do about it?
 There are many things you can try for yourself.
 But if your saliva problems don’t improve within one month and are troublesome, seek help from your GP or talk to your Parkinson’s specialist team.

 If you have white patches in the mouth, or it is painful and red or swollen, see your GP.
 If you have concerns about tooth decay, gum disease, or infections in the mouth then you should consult a dentist.
 Make sure to tell them you have Parkinson’s.

-Note if you have new weakness in the face you should see your GP.
-Very sudden weakness, occurring ‘like the snap of the fingers’, on one side of the body could be a stroke: call for an ambulance, 999.
+Note if you have <ins>new</ins> weakness in the face, you should see your GP. <ins>Very sudden</ins> weakness, occurring ‘like the snap of the fingers’, on one side of the body could be a stroke: call for an ambulance, 999.

+---

 ## What can I try for myself?

-For too much saliva
+**For too much saliva:**
-Adjustments
+- Adjustments
-• Changing posture to be more upright
+  - Changing posture to be more upright.
-• Humming while bent over - keeps lips closed and prevents drooling
+  - Humming while bent over - keeps lips closed and prevents drooling.

+- Reminders to Swallow
+  - Sipping water can help remind you to swallow, and clears your mouth of excess saliva.
+  - Sugar-free sweets or gum can are helpful reminders to swallow (sugar-free to protect teeth).
+  - There are technologies, such as mobile phone apps, to prompt you to swallow.
+They use vibration or sound alerts.
+Lip exercises in front of a mirror.
+  - Close your lips tight for a count of four, relax, and then repeat five times.
+  - Stretch lips into a wide smile, hold for a count of four, and relax.
+  - More exercises are available online at Parkinson’s UK o These exercises promote awareness of your lips and remind you to hold lips firmly together to hold saliva in.

 <div class="video-container">
 <iframe